CodeYourFuture/immersive-go-course/grpc-client-server/README.md

 ## Add a client timeout

-Maybe the site you are probing is very slow, or the number of repetitions is very high.
+Maybe the site we are probing is very slow (which can happen for all kinds of reasons, from network problems to excessive load), or perhaps the number of repetitions is very high.
-Either way, you don't want your program to wait forever.
+Either way, we don't want our program to wait forever.

 On the client side, add a [timeout](https://pkg.go.dev/context#WithTimeout) to stop waiting after 1 second].
 ```